mlswg/mls-protocol/draft-ietf-mls-protocol.md

   send messages anymore.
 Instead, it MUST wait for a Welcome message from the committer meeting the requirements of {{reinitialization}}.

-Note that clients need to be prepared to receive a valid Commit message which removes them from the group.
+Note that clients need to be prepared to receive a valid Commit message that removes them from the group.
 In this case, the client cannot send any more messages in the group and SHOULD promptly delete its group state and secret tree.
 (A client might keep the secret tree for a short time to decrypt late messages in the previous epoch.)

 ### Adding Members to the Group

-New members can join the group in two ways.
-Either by being added by a group member, or by adding themselves through an external Commit.
+New members can join the group in two ways: by being added by a group member or by adding themselves through an external Commit.
 In both cases, the new members need information to bootstrap their local group state.

 ~~~ tls-presentation